muhammadnanda14/maskFrame/README.md

-This Frame for get data $MASKS from user Warpcast
+This Frame for get datas airdrop $MASKS from user Warpcast